The Northern Vermont University Executive Team

 Jonathan has worked through all levels within the Division of Student Affairs at Lyndon for the past 20 years.
 He has served in the capacity of Associate, Interim, and Dean of Students since 2007 at Lyndon and assumed the same responsibilities at Johnson State College in 2017 with the unification into NVU.
 His experience across all levels of Student Affairs provides him with a ground-level perspective to what students need to be successful, and he is passionate about each student achieving success in the living and learning campus communities.

-Toby Stewart, Dean of Administration
+Roy M. Brock, Dean of Administration

 President’s Leadership Team

 The President’s Leadership Team is a cross-campus team with directors and others from functional areas of the university.

 - Parwinder Grewal

 President, Vermont State University and Northern Vermont University